melissadelacruz/docs/content/tutorials/Team9_Tutorial.md

 [Arduino Documentation](https://docs.arduino.cc/libraries/sd/): Comprehensive guide for programming sd card with Arduino.\
 [ESP32-S3 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s3_datasheet_en.pdf): Detailed specifications for the microcontroller.\
 [Original Audio Hookup Guide](https://learn.sparkfun.com/tutorials/i2s-audio-breakout-hookup-guide/all): Original source used for this tutorial.\
-[Arduino IDE](https://www.arduino.cc/en/software): IDE needed for microcontroller of use.\
+[Arduino IDE](https://www.arduino.cc/en/software): IDE needed for microcontroller of use.
-[Arduino Audio Library (zip)](https://github.com/earlephilhower/ESP8266Audio/archive/master.zip): To use the library, you can add the library from Arduino by selecting Sketch ** > **Include Library ** > **Add .ZIP Library... and selecting the .zip file from wherever you store your file downloads.
-This will be used for the audio output of the speaker.

 Ensure you familiarize yourself with these resources as they will be helpful throughout the tutorial.